 How To Avoid Bears While Camping

+It’s important to learn how to survive a bear attack but it’s better to avoid this altogether.
 Statistics show that you are more likely to get hit by lightning than attacked by a bear.
-You might as well be prepared for it if it does happen.
+However, you might as well be prepared for it if it does happen.

 As the saying goes always hope for the best and prepare for the worst.
 Plus your paracord just might be put to good use.